 Sprott is a respected Canadian businessman and billionaire who has invested enormous sums of his wealth in gold.
 Basically, it's the Canadian version of John Paulson.
 The United States has the largest gold reserve in the world by a significant margin.
 The government has almost as many reserves as the next three countries with the largest gold reserves combined (Germany, Italy and France).

+For those looking to invest in gold, Sprott's expertise makes him an ideal choice for those looking for the Best Physical Gold IRA.
 Russia completes the top five.
 The International Monetary Fund (IMF) is reported to have more gold reserves than Italy, but less than Germany.
 Gold has served as a medium of exchange, to varying degrees, for thousands of years.
 For much of the 17th and 20th centuries, paper money issued by national governments was called gold and acted as a legal claim to physical gold.

 International trade was carried out with gold.
 For this reason, countries needed to maintain gold reserves for both economic and political reasons.
 No contemporary government requires that all its money be backed by gold.
 However, governments still house enormous quantities of ingots as a security measure against hyperinflation or another economic calamity.